 II.
 Installing Google Family Link for parents

-After installation, run through the on-screen process where it displays the things you can do with the app.
-Keep clicking the next button.
+After installation, it is run through the on-screen process, which displays what you can do with the app.
+Then, keep clicking the following button.

-Sign-in with your (parents) Google account that you used for your kid.
+Sign in with your (parents’) Google account you used for your kid.
 Once signed in, you will see the kid’s profiles as large blue buttons, as shown.
-For the test scenario, I had used “Kid” and “Test” as the name of the Kids while setting up their accounts.
+For the test scenario, I used “Kid” and “Test” as the name of the Kids while setting up their accounts.

 When you click on the account, it will ask you to set up an Android device.
-Don’t click on it.
+Please don’t click on it.
 It is for setting up the Family Filter on Android phones.
 Since we are on Chromebook, you can now close the Family Link App.

 III.
 Adding your kid’s account to your Chromebook

 Sign out of your account on your Chromebook, and sign on with your kid’s account.
-To do that, you need to click on the “Add Person” button located at the bottom left of the login screen.
-During the signing in, you must authorize access by providing your login credentials.
+Next, click the “Add Person” button at the bottom left of the login screen.
+During the signing-in, you must authorize access by providing your login credentials.